astroumd/lmtoy/docs/source/glossary.rst

 	   to the assumption of homogeneity, and the SDFITS model would be more appropriate.

 * 1MMRx:
   one beam, two pols, two sidebands.
-So here we have nbeam=1, nband=2, npol=2, nchan=???
+So here we have nbeam=1, nband=2, npol=2, nchan=2k

 * SEQ:
   16 beams (though 4 beams per roach board, and each roach board has its own time) in one